imdrasil/jennifer.cr/docs/model_mapping.md

 ## Mapping definition

+You should define all fields that you'd like to grep from the particular table, other words - define model's mapping.

-`%mapping(options, strict = true)` macros stands for defining all model attributes.
+`%mapping(options, strict = true)` macro stands for defining all model attributes.
 If field has no extra parameter, you can just specify name and type (type in case of crystal language): `field_name: :Type`.
 Named tuple can be used instead of type.
 Next keys are supported:

 | argument | description |
 | --- | --- |